 The Qualification in Forensic Psychology (Stage 2) is the independent route to training as a forensic psychologist.
-It is a doctoral level qualification designed to enable you to train flexibly, within a structured and supportive framework.
+A doctoral level qualification, it allows you to train flexibly within a structured and supportive framework.

 Qualification in Forensic Psychology